Taxation (LLM)

 General Taxation

-If you are seeking a general background in taxation and you do not yet know in what area of tax you want to practice, we recommend a broad exposure.
+If you seek a general background in taxation or do not yet know the area of tax you would like to practice, we recommend broad exposure.

 Course | Title | Credits |